govindrai/phase-0-handbook/coding-references/refactoring.md

 Refactoring is not about solving the problem differently, it's about solving the problem well.

+Now is the time to go through the docs to find a method that does what you did from scratch.
+Because you have already solved the problem once, you'll have a better idea of what method you need to replace some code.

+For example, if you iterated through an array and needed to create a new array that had the same thing done to each element, you may look at the docs and see `#map` or `#collect` that would do what you did.
+It's important to get familiar with many different methods, so take your refactoring time seriously and do some research to find methods here.

+Also consider the following when you're refactoring:

 Good solutions don't just work, they make it clear what they are doing by having:

 - Clear names for variables and methods (see [Tips for Naming Variables](https://web.archive.org/web/20131212155508/http://www.makinggoodsoftware.com/2009/05/04/71-tips-for-naming-variables/))